Uniswap/docs/docs/contracts/liquidity-launchpad/quickstart/example-configuration.md

 address deployer = vm.envAddress("DEPLOYER");

 AuctionParameters memory parameters = AuctionParameters({
     currency: address(0),                       // We'll use the native token for this example
     tokensRecipient: deployer,
     fundsRecipient: deployer,
     startBlock: uint64(block.number),           // Start the auction on the current block
     endBlock: uint64(block.number + 100),       // End the auction after 100 blocks
     claimBlock: uint64(block.number + 100),     // Allow claims at the end of the auction
-    tickSpacing: 1 << 96,                   // Use a tick spacing equal to the floor price.
-The next possible bids prices will be 2 currency:1 token, 3:1 token, etc.
+    tickSpacing: 79228162514264337593543950,    // Use a tick spacing equal to the floor price.
+The next possible bid prices will be 1:2000, 1:3000, etc.
     validationHook: address(0),                 // Use no validation hook
-    floorPrice: 1 << 96,                    // Use a floor price representing a ratio of 1:1
+    floorPrice: 79228162514264337593543950,     // Use a floor price representing a ratio of 1:1000 (1 ETH for 1000 tokens)
     requiredCurrencyRaised: 0,                  // No graduation threshold
     auctionStepsData: bytes("")                 // Leave this blank for now });
 ```